-Taylor Perron, associate professor of geology and chair of the Program in Geology, Geochemistry and Geobiology, has been appointed associate department head for MIT’s Department of Earth, Atmospheric and Planetary Sciences (EAPS), effective July 1.
-He succeeds Tim Grove, the Robert R. Shrock Professor of Earth and Planetary Sciences and the chair of the Joint Committee for Marine Geology and Geophysics.
+Taylor Perron, associate professor of geology, has been appointed associate department head for MIT’s Department of Earth, Atmospheric and Planetary Sciences (EAPS), effective July 1.
+He succeeds Tim Grove, the Robert R. Shrock Professor of Earth and Planetary Sciences.

 Working with the EAPS academic program administrator and department head, Perron will oversee the department’s educational program.
 This encompasses ensuring the development and quality of the curriculum and the fieldwork program, teaching, the general exam process, admissions and tasks related to the EAPS educational mission.
 Building upon Grove’s accomplishments, Perron will focus on expanding the department’s engagement with and exposure to MIT undergraduate students, utilizing modern technology for education and outreach, and bettering the overall learning experience of students across the Department.